utsinboots/Book_Category_Test/Readme.md

 After successful login, redirect to:
 127.0.0.1:3000/home
  - Home page contains both books and category list
- - Wrong credentials, redirect to '/'
+ - If login wrong credentials, redirect to '/'
  - After login should be able to access all tabs

  127.0.0.1:3000/book